XMB-Manager-Plus/xmb-manager-plus/README.markdown

 -  Restart PS3
 -  Enjoy!

-### Install Language Pack

-#### Normal CFW (Kneaw, Rebug, etc) and Cobra CFW or NFW v3 (CobraUSB)

--  In the XMBM+ go to ["Settings" -> "Language Settings" -> "Language Packs" ->]
--  Choose a language pack and download it to the root of the USB Stick
--  Install it, like you would any other homebrew package
--  Restart PS3 to see the new language

-#### 4.00 HFW

--  In the XMBM+ go to ["Settings" -> "Language Settings" -> "Language Packs" ->]
--  Choose a language pack and download it to the root of the USB Stick
--  Extract the contents of the archive to the root of your USB drive you are using to host the XMBM+, let it overwrite any files it wants
--  Plugin the USB drive in /dev_usb000/(closest to the disc drive) before you turn the PS3 on
--  Turn PS3 on to see the new language pack

 ### Install Theme Pack

 #### Normal CFW (Kneaw, Rebug, etc) and Cobra CFW or NFW v3 (CobraUSB)